facebook

 • Improper maintenance such as torn carpeting, missing tiles, or other tripping hazards

-• Spilled liquids or food in supermarkets
+• Spilled liquids or food

 • Falling or improperly secured objects